Skip to main content

 § 2925.11Drug Possession

 Drug charges can derail your life.
-A conviction can mean prison time, loss of professional licenses, financial ruin, and a permanent criminal record that follows you for years.
-Whether you are facing possession, trafficking, or paraphernalia charges, you need an attorney who knows how to challenge the evidence and protect your rights.
+A conviction can mean jail or prison exposure, licensing issues, financial strain, and a record that follows you for years.
+Whether the allegation is possession, trafficking, or paraphernalia, early strategy should match the actual evidence, the charge level, and the Delaware County court path.

-At Mango Law, we scrutinize every aspect of your case: the legality of the stop, the validity of the search, the chain of custody, and lab testing procedures.
-We explore diversion programs and treatment alternatives when appropriate, always working toward the best possible outcome.
+Mango Law is a drug defense attorney in Delaware, Ohio for people facing controlled-substance charges.
+We scrutinize the legality of the stop, the validity of the search, the chain of custody, and lab testing procedures.
+We also screen for diversion and treatment-based resolutions where the facts and eligibility rules support them.

 Drug crime legal defense strategy with evidence review and lab testing documentation